theprivateer/blog/packages/privateer/basecms/README.md

 - a site access policy on the `User` model if Filament tenancy is enabled
 - a sitemap service if the app wants sitemap regeneration on content save
 - feed configuration and any site-level composition outside the shared CMS domain
+- `laravel/passport` installed and an `api` guard configured, only if `basecms.mcp.oauth.enabled` is used